jnozzi/cocoadev.com/markdown/InputCommands.md

 then it displays it.
 ----
 There were some good hints a bit up.
-Use General/NSTask and pass the path on to the /usr/bin/open command.
-Then print out Launching.... and after that do a General/NSWaitUntilTaskDone or similar.
+Use NSTask and pass the path on to the /usr/bin/open command.
+Then print out Launching.... and after that do a NSWaitUntilTaskDone or similar.

 ----

-Why use /usr/bin/open? /usr/bin/open is just a thin wrapper around General/AppKit's General/NSWorkspace, just call that directly (rather than wrapping a call to the wrapper, which is a bit redundant). --General/FinlayDobbie
+Why use /usr/bin/open? /usr/bin/open is just a thin wrapper around AppKit's NSWorkspace, just call that directly (rather than wrapping a call to the wrapper, which is a bit redundant). --FinlayDobbie